NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 }
 ```

-## Detailed look at what happens in a single tick
+## Detailed Breakdown of What Happens in a Single Tick

 > [!NOTE]
 > If you are new to Netick, you can ignore this section.